jeremytammik/tbc/a/1874_doc_session_id.md

 on [document session id](https://forums.autodesk.com/t5/revit-api-forum/document-session-id/m-p/9844775).

 My dabbling has to do with a permanent document identifier;
-Tobias asking the question and Richard providing a more satisfying and useful answer for this specific case highlight the use of `Document.GetHashCode` to identify document instances in the current session only:
+Tobias, asking the question, and Richard, providing a more satisfying and useful answer for this specific case, highlight the use of `Document.GetHashCode` to identify document instances in the current session only:

 **Question:** Is there something like a session id for open documents?